MultiSafepay/docs/content/checkout/payment-components.md

 - Bundles all supported card payments in one <<glossary:gateway>>
 - Displays the logos of available card brands in the card number field, and then detects the specific brand as the customer enters their card number and displays the relevant logo
 - Validates the card number
-- Displays error messages for credit card fields, e.g. card not supported, card expired
+- Displays error messages for card fields, e.g. card not supported, card expired
 - Supports tokenization for fast, secure recurring payments

 # Integration